dominikbraig/PhyPiDAQ/README.md

 The sub-directory `./examples` contains a number of simple *python* scripts illustrating the usage of data acquisition and display modules with minimalist code.

+For many typical measurement tasks, preamplifiers are used to adjust the impedance (e.g. electrometer amplifier), to adjust the range levels or to amplify small signals in the µV range.
+A  suggestion for the simple implementation of such circuits is documented in the `Hardware /` directory.

 ## Configuration files for PhyPiDAQ